Mpox 2024 mapped: Every country where cases of new virus strain has spread

 “On top of outbreaks of other mpox clades in DRC and other countries in Africa, it’s clear that a coordinated international response is needed to stop these outbreaks and save lives.”

 The organisation is working with nations worldwide to coordinate accelerated vaccine access and containment measures.
-They say an initial sum of 15 million dollars will be required for an effective response.
+They say an initial sum of $15m will be required for an effective response.

 Responding to the outbreak, the US government said the risk to the general public is “very low” with no cases of clade I reported there.
 However, the nation has seen 1,399 cases of other mpox strains since the start of the year, nearly level with the DRC.

-A US spokesperson said: “In addition to ongoing health support, in the last few months the United States has provided an additional $17 million USD to support clade I mpox preparedness and response efforts in Central and Eastern Africa.
+A US spokesperson said: “In addition to ongoing health support, in the last few months the United States has provided an additional $17m (£13.1m ) to support clade I mpox preparedness and response efforts in Central and Eastern Africa.

 “The funding has enabled stronger surveillance, risk communication, and community engagement, as well as needed laboratory supplies and diagnostics, clinical services, and vaccine planning.”